How to Use Subclips in Premiere Pro — Make a Shorter Clip From a Longer One

 In this lesson from David Bode’s free Adobe Premiere Pro Tutorial you will how to make a shorter clip from one longer one.
 This is called creating subclips.

-How to Create a Subclip in Premiere Pro
+How to a Subclip in Premiere Pro

 Sometimes you have a really clip from which you want to extract several small clips.
-To do so, you could mark in and out points and add the clips to your sequence but there is a better way to create smaller clips that’ll your workflow and that is to create a subclip.
+To do so, you could mark in and out points and add the clips to your sequence but there is a better to create smaller clips that’ll speed up your workflow and that is to create a subclip.

 Option 1

-1. to the beginning of the clip you want to make into a sub-clip and set an in point.
+1. Go to the beginning of the clip you want to make into a sub-clip and set an in point.
 Next go to the area you want the clip to end and set and out point.

 4. Uncheck the box for Restrict Trims To Subclip Boundaries and then click OK.
 The clip will be listed in the Project Panel with a different icon that the other clips.
 You can now drag this clip into your sequence.The benefit of creating a subclip this way is that you can expand the clip if you want to or need to.